 And if you want to make a New Year’s resolution of your own, then why not resolve to end senior isolation.
 Talk to a senior in your life, and if you like what you hear, then share it here: http://

-Our goal’s to get 1,000 stories from all over the country by November, and you know Philly is full of stories.
+Our goal’s to get stories from all over the country throughout the year, and you know Philly is full of stories.
 Introduce us to some cool new people this year!

 Curated by Caitlin Cieri